What is CRA? How does it relate to teaching kids at home or in the classroom?

 - Can be used in small groups or entire class

-- Not commonly used past upper elementary grades (though it should)
+- Not commonly used past upper elementary grades (though it should be!)

 - Visual-Spatial: Helps students to think in pictures and create a mental image to retain concepts.